frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 *Diagram by GeologyWolf

-Synclines =
+Synclines = a downward fold in sedimentary beds

-Anticlines =
+Anticlines = an upward fold in sedimentary beds

 ![SynclineAnticline](images/SynclineAnticline.png)

 *Diagram by Pearson Scott Foresman*

+Imagine slicing off the top of these folds (eroding them away) and what that may look like exposed on the earth's surface.

-Faults = fractures through rocks showing a significant discontinuity in the volume of rock most often caused by plate tectonic forces
+Faults = fractures through rocks showing a significant discontinuity in the volume of rock

 ![FaultTypes](images/ThreeFaults_GeologyPage.png)

 *Diagram from www.GeologyPage.com*

-These forces also work on igneous and metamporhic rocks, but they are easist to understand while using sedimentary rocks as examples.
+Plate tectonic forces also work on igneous and metamporhic rocks, but they are easist to understand while using sedimentary rocks as examples.

+*Representing structures on a map*

+The black lines and symbols you see scattered on geologic maps are a short-hand for describing the structures mentioned above.
+See this guide for examples:

+There is also an amazing source of many of the point symbols used in geologic maps made available by ________ and included in the data folder in this tutorial.

+The blobs of color with differnt etch patterns show the surface exposures of different kinds of rocks, often with their ages wrt the Geologic Time Scale.
+Refer to the individual legends of each geologic map for more information.

 ## Part III: QGIS mapping